switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

 ### Running every day

 The script to perform the update can be added to root's crontab.
-First, amend <code>update_tiles.sh</code> to append a summary to a logfile only:
+First, amend <code>update_tiles.sh</code> to do some error checking at startup, and to append a summary to a logfile only.
+You can get a copy of that from [here](https://github.com/SomeoneElseOSM/mod_tile/blob/switch2osm/update_tiles.sh).
+Again, change "renderaccount" to the name of whatever non-root account you are using here.

-    #!/bin/bash
-    echo >> /var/log/tiles/run.log
-    date >> /var/log/tiles/run.log
-    osm2pgsql-replication update -d gis --post-processing /usr/local/sbin/expire_tiles.sh --max-diff-size 10  --  -G --hstore --tag-transform-script /home/renderaccount/src/openstreetmap-carto/openstreetmap-carto.lua -C 3000 --number-processes 4 -S /home/renderaccount/src/openstreetmap-carto/openstreetmap-carto.style --expire-tiles=1-20 --expire-output=/home/renderaccount/data/dirty_tiles.txt 2>&1 | tail -8 >> /var/log/tiles/run.log

-The two extra lines at the start write the date to the log and the final part sends the last 8 lines of stderr (containing a summary) to the end of the logfile.

 Then add to root's crontab:

     04 04  *   *   *     sudo -u _renderd /usr/local/sbin/update_tiles.sh

+This example runs once per day at 04:04 every morning.
 There's no point in running it more than once per day, since Geofabrik updates are only released daily.

 ## Using minutely updates from openstreetmap.org